paul-ohl/qmk-fast-flasher/README.md

 ## 🤨 Notes from the developer

+Warning, this script is in alpha.
+There are probably bugs, make backups.

 This script obviously exists because I'm lazy.
 I often change and reset my machines and I always need to reinstall qmk to modify my keyboard macros, so this script does it for me.